PThierry/openscap_training_docker/README.md

 The results appears on the main window.

+Example with remote CentOS8/Profile PCI_DSS.
+If the report doesn't terminate properly, this may happen on a timeout on the "Verify and Correct File Permissions with RPM".
+This may happen if the target virtual machine is not powerful enough and generate a timeout for the probe.
+In this case:

+   * increase the target power
+   * create a custom profile from the PCI_DSS one (top right button "Customize"), and select the above rule and other RPM-based software hashes in the rules list and save the newly created profile with another name.

+> INFO: remember to select the "fetch remote ressources" cell, at it is requested for remediation part.

 ### 2. Trying to harden the target manualy

 Based on the results, try to harden the target.
 Missing packages have to be installed, missing configuration entries have to be upgraded/completed.